Biology

 Application requirements and admission requirements

 The prerequisite for admission to a Master's degree course in Biology is a qualified Bachelor's degree of at least six semesters or an equivalent degree in the fields of Biology, Molecular Biotechnology, Biochemistry, or a comparable course of study, which you have obtained at a university in Germany or abroad.
-However, you can also apply if you are about to graduate from university - we want you to be able to continue your studies quickly!
-You can find more information on this in the current subject examination and study regulations, Annex 2 to the aptitude procedure for the Master's degree program.

 At the time of application, you must submit a transcript of records with modules amounting to at least 120 credits [ECTS], modules amounting to at least 150 credits for a seven-semester Bachelor's degree program, and modules amounting to at least 180 credits for an eight-semester Bachelor's degree program.